sveniik/CobblemonExtendedBattleUI/README.md

 - This is a **client-side only** mod - it works in singleplayer and on servers without the server needing it
 - The opponent's full team isn't shown until they send out each Pokemon.
 This is intended.
 - Weather/terrain/screen durations show ranges because we can't know if the opponent has duration-extending items
+- When spectating, some information - moves, items, stat changes - are only shown when revealed after you started watching

 ## License